 Initial Investment

-HEPA filters and systems with activated carbon are often more expensive up front.
-Fiberglass filters are the most cost-effective initially.
+HEPA filters and activated carbon systems cost more upfront.
+Fiberglass filters are most affordable initially.

 Long-term Costs

-While more expensive initially, HEPA and activated carbon filters may offer better long-term value due to their efficiency and longer lifespan.
-Electrostatic filters, particularly washable ones, can also be cost-effective over time.
+HEPA and activated carbon filters may offer better long-term value due to efficiency and longer lifespan.
+Washable electrostatic filters can also be cost-effective over time.

 Installation and Compatibility

-Before purchasing an air filter, ensure it is compatible with your existing HVAC system or air purifier.
-Installation ease is another factor to consider.
+Ensure compatibility with your existing HVAC system or air purifier before purchasing.
+Installation ease is another factor.

 HVAC System Compatibility